Case study | << Browse all case studies

 Shepham Wind Farm – Pevensey

-The control building is a single storey building formed on complicated sub-structures.
-The sub-structure consisted of a reinforced concrete ground bearing slab and a large amount of complicated blockwork walls.
-These walls consisted of blocks laid flat, forming either blast walls or single/double skin blockwork, to create service ducts and pits to house the large HV and LV cables leading from the turbines to the switch gear and metering in the control building.
+To construct the walls, Hawes Building laid blocks flat, to form either blast walls or single/double skin block work.
+The resulting service ducts and pits housed large HV and LV cables leading from the turbines to the switch gear and metering in the control building.

-We had to diamond drill twelve openings in the outer substructure walls, allowing for two banks of six 200mm diameter ducts to come through.
-These openings then had to sealed with a specialist waterproof sealant as they would be underground eventually and the water table was very high in the area.
+Twelve openings were diamond drilled in the outer substructure walls, to accommodate two banks of six 200mm diameter ducts.
+These underground openings were sealed with a specialist waterproof sealant, since the water table in this area is very high.

 A second concrete slab was cast at ground level, on top of the substructure walls, then coated with an epoxy floor paint.
 The service ducts were closed off with GRP floor covers.
 Our team next built two large rooms, to house control panels and switch gear, with two smaller rooms for metering.

 These rooms were finished in painted face block work with Glasroc fire boarded ceilings, then skimmed and painted.
 Externally, the walls were treated with the coloured, lightweight and waterproof render, Monocouche.
 Finally, the roof trusses were overlaid with plywood, with an artificial slate covering.

 Installation of large steel security doors and frames, designed specifically for substations, demanded high levels of precision.
 We had to ensure that the structural openings were near millimetre-perfect to the supplied dimensions: there was no room for error.
 As we completed the final fit of Kee Klamp handrails around the perimeter of the control building, a new access road was being laid.